hafolabi/booking-app/README.md

 #this is a hotel booking app frontend design.

-#here users can come here and book any hotels of choice and rooms
+#where users can come here to book any hotels of choice and rooms

-#this is just the UI designs as said, the full app project can be find in the mern app repo which includes
+#this is just the UI design as said, the full app project can be find in the mern dev repo which includes

 #the admin ui intergrated with the api developed.